nanometre/bjj-ecommerce-tgc-proj3-express/README.md

 #### 3.4.2 Add product variant to a given ```user_id```'s cart
 #### Request
-The request takes a variable ```quantity``` in its body, which sets the quanity of product variant to be added to cart
+The request takes a variable ```quantity``` in its body, which sets the quantity of product variant to be added to cart
 ```
 POST /:variant_id/add
 ```